trotzig/dot/README.md

 # Dot

-Dot is a framework for managing large numbers of applications and their configurations.
+Dot is a framework for managing large numbers of applications and their configurations via shell scripts.

 It allows you to: